Philip Anschutz: Other business ventures

+On December 14, 2018, Anschultz executed the closure of The Weekly Standard after Editor in Chief, Stephen Hayes, was unsuccessful in an attempt to find a buyer.
+Existing subscribers were given an alternative of a refund or a subscription to the Washington Examiner.

 Anschutz invested in both the Oil & Gas Asset Clearinghouse, an auction company designed for the oil & gas business, and NRC Broadcasting, which owns a string of radio stations in Colorado.
 The Anschutz Investment Company also purchased LightEdge Solutions in February 2008.
 LightEdge is a business-to-business hosted services provider focused on Wide-Area-Networking, Voice-over-IP, Hosted Microsoft applications (Exchange, OCS, SharePoint), hosted servers/storage collocation cage and rackspace and Business Continuity Services.

 It was announced on September 15, 2011, that Anschutz would acquire all assets of the Oklahoma Publishing Company (OPUBCO) from the Gaylord and Dickinson families.
 Upon closing, Anschutz would operate OPUBCO separately from his other publishing and media assets as an independent company.
 Closing was expected in October 2011.
 In March 2012, it was reported that Anschutz was interested in buying the Rangers.
 He also invested in the Power Company of Wyoming LLC, formed in 2007 (re-incorporated in 2010) for the purpose of building the Chokecherry and Sierra Madre wind power complex in Carbon County, Wyoming, comprising up to 1,000 wind turbines with up to 3,000 megawatts of capacity.
 It will be sited on 229,077 acres, about half federal, about half privately owned by an affiliate, and a smattering of state lands.
 According to the Bureau of Land Management, which on July 2, 2012, announced the completion of the project's final Environmental Impact Statement, "Chokecherry and Sierra Madre are two distinct sites approximately five miles apart which are both being analyzed together.
 When combined, they comprise the largest commercial wind generation facility proposed in the U.S. and one of the largest in the world."
-Construction is expected to start in 2013, and cost an estimated $4 billion-$6 billion."
+Construction of the project is currently ongoing, and the cost is an estimated $5 billion.